anand-vyas/Scala-Spark-SparkMLLib/README.md

 # Scala-Spark-SparkMLLib
-Flight delay prediction using Scala, Spark and SparkMLlib
+Flight delay prediction using Scala, Spark and SparkMLLib